ManchesterVolcanology/iFit/README.md

 # iFit

-iFit is a program designed to retrieve SO `<sub>`2 `</sub>` column densities from scattered UV sunlight spectra, with the focus of measuring the SO `<sub>`2 `</sub>` flux from volcanoes.
+iFit is a program designed to retrieve SO2 column densities from scattered UV sunlight spectra, with the focus of measuring the SO2 flux from volcanoes.
 It also allows control of Ocean Optics USB series spectrometers, with simultaneous fitting.

 iFit's documentation can be found here: https://ifit.readthedocs.io/en/latest/